greekfi/whitepaper/src/wp.md

 # []{#sec:protocol label="sec:protocol"}Protocol Overview

-The Greek.fi protocol uses a contract factory, allowing upgradability, which creates a new pair (SHORT and LONG) of ERC20 contracts/tokens for each option type created (i.e. WETH/USDC, WBTC/USDC).
+The protocol uses a contract factory, allowing upgradability, which creates a new pair (SHORT and LONG) of ERC20 contracts/tokens for each option type created (i.e. WETH/USDC, WBTC/USDC).
 The pair token creation provides ERC20 composability in SHORT and LONG, a necessity in the adoption of options as tokens.
 The pair provides a minting interface where depositing collateral tokens returns SHORT and LONG tokens.
 Each option pair is represented by a tuple of the following parameters:
 $$(Collateral, Consideration, Strike, Expiration, isPut).$$